BlockdagNetworkLabs/comet/BDAG_README.md

 **🎯 Automated Solution**: We have created an automated script that handles the entire deployment and upgrade process.
 You can skip the manual steps below and use our script instead.

+**⚠️ Important Note**: These scripts are designed to work when the deployer is the only admin in the governor and the timelock delay is set to 0.
+This script is ideal for initial deployments and development phases before the governance system is configured for production use with multiple admins and security delays.

 ### **Automated Deployment Script**

 We've created a comprehensive deployment script that automates the entire process: